36th Joint Forces Band Concert in Honolulu, Hawaii

-MU3 Damian Chambers sings "The Coffee Song" at the 36th Annual Joint Forces Band Concert in Honolulu, Hawaii.
+MU2 Tim Hutchens performs during the 36th annual Joint Forces Band concert in Honolulu, Hawaii.

 |Date Taken: